When your best friend dies, you remember everything.

 Carry on my wayward son.

-Side note: If you enjoyed this style of post, I can make more in the future,.
+Side note: If you enjoyed this style of this post when your best friend dies, I can make more in the future,.
 Since I am sure you are wondering, my best friend died from complications stemming from a disease known as sickle-cell anemia.
 I wont go into much more detail than that at the moment.
-I also want to thank all of my followers for your huge support and response to my previous post.
+Also, I want to thank all of my followers for your huge support and response to my previous post.
 I love you all.